-- f.
-PVG check & SSSC registration - g.
-SHR Annual Return - 3.
-MHA may disclose to and share information about you with third parties for the purposes set out in this notice, or for purposes approved by you, including the following: - To process your monthly salary payments; - To allow your pension provider to process pensions information and handle your pension; - For the external auditor as part of the annual audit; - Employment law advice services; - DWP, Office for National Statistics & employee support/assistance services in respect of employee queries; - To allow your electronic payslips to be produced and issued to you; - If we enter into a joint venture with or is sold to or merged with another business entity, your information may be disclosed to our new business partners or owners. - 4.
+- Service providers we use as part of our IT infrastructure - Providers of employment related benefit schemes - Relevant regulatory or supervisory authorities - Other entities within our group of companies - Providers of occupational health services - Our professional advisers - Other third parties where we are required to do so by law. - 4.
 Your information will only be stored within the UK and EEA. - 5.
-When you give MHA information we take steps to make sure that your personal information is kept secure and safe: - There is only one personnel file per employee - The personnel files are password protected - Access is restricted to the HR function - Your personal data will be shared with relevant person(s) only for the purposes of business related activity - 6.
+When you give MHA information, we take steps to make sure that your personal information is kept secure and safe: - There is only one personnel file per employee - The personnel files are password protected - Access is restricted to the line managers and system administrators - Your personal data will be shared with relevant person(s) only for the purposes of business-related activity - 6.
 MHA review our data retention periods regularly (no less than once per year) and will only hold your personal data for as long as is necessary for the relevant activity, or as required by law (we may be legally required to hold some types of information), or as set out in any relevant contract we have with you.